Cocaaladioxine/bigquery_terraform_vscode/README.md

 - fixed a bug concerning paths on *nix os

+### 0.2.4

+- Better objects locals detection and rejection

 ## TODO

 - Finalize ESLint
 - Clone HCL2-parser and upgrade to the latest @tmccombs/hcl2json
 - Check if @tmccombs/hcl2json handles variables
 - Think about the modules and how to handle them
+- See how to handle objects locals

 **Enjoy!**